-The reference covers the future perfect continuous tense, including how to use it and the time expressions related to it.
+The lesson covers the future perfect continuous tense, including how to use it and the time expressions related to it.
 It aims to provide detailed information and rules to help you use this tense accurately.

 You will also find examples and pictures to illustrate the tense.
 This information will support you in forming grammatically correct sentences.